readyplayerme/rpm-unity-sdk-core/.github/pull_request_template.md

 -   [ ] Tests written or updated for the changes.
 -   [ ] Documentation is updated.
 -   [ ] Changelog is updated.
--   [ ] QA Testing is updated.

-## QA Testing

--   Mention any useful test cases for this feature and add to QA Testing documentation.

-## Details

--   If more details are necessary to support the description with images and videos add them here.

 <!--- Remember to copy the Changes Section into the commit message when you close the PR -->